 How many of your website pages are opened by a single user between landing on your website and leaving it.

 How to calculate Pages per visit

-Google Analytics and other analytics platforms automatically keep track of this customer service KPI for you.
+Google Analytics and other analytics platforms (such as this Google Data Studio alternative) automatically keep track of this customer service KPI for you.

 How many tickets were created due to an issue a customer had with your company.

 Your ticketing system should reflect which tickets were created due to a user experiencing issues and not due to them wanting to resolve a simple query.